frequently asked questions

 Are there accommodations for students and community members with physical disabilities?

-Yes, both pools will have standard ADA access points, and the instructional pool will have a wheelchair ramp.ย The locker rooms have also been designed to be accessible for those with physical challenges.ย ย
+Yes, both pools have standard ADA access points, and the instructional pool has a wheelchair ramp.ย The locker rooms have been designed to be accessible for those with physical challenges.ย ย

 SVUSD Partnership